Wireless access point: Wireless access point vs. ad hoc network

 Some people confuse wireless access points with wireless ad hoc networks.
-An ad hoc network uses a connection between two or more devices without using a wireless access point; The devices communicate directly when in range.
+An ad hoc network uses a connection between two or more devices without using a wireless access point; the devices communicate directly.
 Because setup is easy and does not require an access point, an ad hoc network is used in situations such as a quick data exchange or a multiplayer video game.
 Due to its peer-to-peer layout, ad hoc Wi-Fi connections are similar to connections available using Bluetooth.

 Ad hoc connections are generally not recommended for a permanent installation.
-Internet access via ad hoc networks, using features like Windows' Internet Connection Sharing, may work well with a small number of devices that are close to each other, but ad hoc networks do not scale well.
+Internet access via ad hoc networks, using features like Windows' Internet Connection Sharing or dedicated software such as WiFi Direct Access Point, may work well with a small number of devices that are close to each other, but ad hoc networks do not scale well.
 Internet traffic will converge to the nodes with direct internet connection, potentially congesting these nodes.
 For internet-enabled nodes, access points have a clear advantage, with the possibility of having a wired LAN.

 Limitations

-It is generally recommended that one IEEE 802.11 AP should have, at a maximum, 10-25 clients.
+It is generally recommended that one IEEE 802.11 AP should have, at a maximum, 10–25 clients.
 However, the actual maximum number of clients that can be supported can vary significantly depending on several factors, such as type of APs in use, density of client environment, desired client throughput, etc. The range of communication can also vary significantly, depending on such variables as indoor or outdoor placement, height above ground, nearby obstructions, other electronic devices that might actively interfere with the signal by broadcasting on the same frequency, type of antenna, the current weather, operating radio frequency, and the power output of devices.
 Network designers can extend the range of APs through the use of repeaters, which amplify a radio signal, and reflectors, which only bounce it.
 In experimental conditions, wireless networking has operated over distances of several hundred kilometers.

 Most jurisdictions have only a limited number of frequencies legally available for use by wireless networks.
-Usually, adjacent APs will use different frequencies (Channels) to communicate with their clients in order to avoid interference between the two nearby systems.
+Usually, adjacent APs will use different frequencies (channels) to communicate with their clients in order to avoid interference between the two nearby systems.
 Wireless devices can "listen" for data traffic on other frequencies, and can rapidly switch from one frequency to another to achieve better reception.
 However, the limited number of frequencies becomes problematic in crowded downtown areas with tall buildings using multiple APs.
 In such an environment, signal overlap becomes an issue causing interference, which results in signal degradation and data errors.